Intermediate20 min readPackaging

 Schneider Electric Sequential Function Charts (SFC) Example for Packaging Automation

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Packaging Automation using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Packaging Automation Control